Kung Fu Pocong Perawan

-Kung Fu Pocong Perawan is an Indonesian horror-comedy film which was released in theaters on 12 April 2012.
+Kung Fu Pocong Perawan (lit.
+'Virgin Pocong Kung Fu') is an Indonesian horror-comedy film which was released in theaters on 12 April 2012.
 The film was directed by Yoyok Dumprink.
 This movie starred Olga Syahputra and Jessica Iskandar.

 Plot

 Memey (Jessica Iskandar) was kidnapped by Amsyong-Lu (Rizky Putra) when he attacked the kung fu school owned by her and Bohsiaw (Yadi Sembako).
 As a loyal friend, Angpao (Daus Mini) assists Bohlam (Olga Syahputra), Memey's boyfriend, in rescuing her from Amsyong-Lu.
-Unfortunately, on their way to save Memey, they crash and die, but they are compelled to return from the dead as "pocong."
+Unfortunately, on their way to save Memey, they crash and die, but they are compelled to return from the dead as pocong.
 In the end, they manage to rescue Memey.